Microsoft Teams and SharePoint Integration

 SharePoint is available as an On-Premises installation or as a cloud-based solution.

-- SharePoint On-Premises is either hosted on local servers, maintained by an organization’s IT team, or in a private cloud.
+- SharePoint On-Premises is hosted on local servers, maintained by an organization’s IT team, or in a private cloud.
 Organizations retain full control over configurations, updates, and data protection.

-- SharePoint Online (SPO) is a cloud-based version of SharePoint, hosted by Microsoft.
+- SharePoint Online (SPO) is a cloud-based version of SharePoint hosted by Microsoft.

 SPO offers two site templates: